Skin Cancer in Children

 Skin cancer is a type of cancer

-spread to other parts of the body.
+time, it can spread to other parts of the body.
 Skin cancer is very rare in children.

 Causes

-Exposure to sunlight is the main
+Exposure to sunlight is a major

-factor for skin cancer.
+risk factor for skin cancer.
 Skin cancer is more common in people with light skin,

 light-colored eyes, and blond or red hair.
 Other risk factors include: